-If you suffer with occasional bloating, gas, constipation, heartburn, upset stomach or other digestive concerns after eating, especially the foods you enjoy most, you’re not alone.
+If you suffer with occasional bloating, gas or other digestive concerns after eating, especially the foods you enjoy most, you’re not alone.

 According to a recent national survey of 2,000 adults, 74 percent of Americans live with these types of common digestive symptoms.